 }

-Source sets are only responsible for compiling source code, but do not deal with executing the byte code.
-For the purpose of test execution, a corresponding task of type Test needs to be established.
-The following listing shows the setup for executing integration tests.
-As you can see below, the task references the classes and runtime classpath of the integration test source set.
+Source sets are responsible for compiling source code, but they do not deal with executing the bytecode.
+For test execution, a corresponding task of type Test needs to be established.
+The following setup shows the execution of integration tests, referencing the classes and runtime classpath of the integration test source set:

 build.gradle.kts